Welcome to Our Guide to Bathroom Exhaust Fans.

 The most critical consideration when deciding on which window fan to purchase will be the hole size.
 It is important when replacing an old window fan to remove the existing unit so you can accurately measure the diameter of the hole in the glass.
 You can then use this measurement to select a new fan.
 If installing a window exhaust fan in the first instance, you will require a glazier to cut the hole in the glass.

-Browse some of our most popular window exhaust fans below, or, view our complete range by clicking on the button.
+Continue reading our guide to bathroom exhaust fans or browse some of our most popular window exhaust fans below, or, view our complete range by clicking on the button.

 5. Ceiling Exhaust Fans With Light / Heat

-Ceiling mounted units can also come with a light or as a 3-1 (exhaust / heat / light).
+Ceiling mounted units can also come with a light or as a 3-in-1 package (exhaust / heat / light).
 We have a large range of 3-in-1 or single light exhaust fans with varying capacities, designs and functionality so you can pick the one best suited for your situation.
 We have some with more light, some with more heat lamps and even a range that come with a remote control as standard.
 You will find that the majority of models come with either a silver or white fascia.

 The 3-in-1 fans come with the added functionality of a built-in heat lamp element and are very popular in bathrooms, the added convenience of having multiple functions from one unit can be great for saving space.
 Heat lamps are designed to provide heat when you are directly positioned below them, making them a popular choice for the winter months.